 Indicate the last name of the author(s) or, if there is no author, the first few words of the document title (in quotation marks), then the year of publication, then cite the nearest heading and the number of the paragraphs following, preceded by the abbreviation para.

-1. Example of an in-text citation, personal author:
+1. Example of a parenthetical citation, personal author:

 Parking meters and vending machines must be reprogrammed to accept the new loonie and toonie (Caton, 2012, para.
 5).

-2. Example of an in-text citation, group author:
+2. Example of a parenthetical citation, group author: